gramineproject/graphene/README.md

-After signing the enclaves, users may ship the application files with the built Graphene Library OS, along with a SGX-specific manifest (.manifest.sgx files) and the signatures, to the Intel SGX-enabled hosts.
+After signing the enclaves, users may ship the application files with the built Graphene Library OS, along with a SGX-specific manifest (.manifest.sgx files) and the signatures, to the SGX-enabled hosts.

 (2) Installing Intel SGX SDK and driver
 The Intel SGX Linux SDK is required for running Graphene Library OS.
 Download and install